-The phrase “fresh as a daisy” resonates with everyone, and conjures memories of flower picking or daisy chain making with our favorite garden flowers.
-Learn about six classes of daisies that will give you enough blooms in the landscape for formal arrangements or casual kid harvests.
+The phrase “fresh as a daisy” resonates with everyone, and conjures memories of flower picking or daisy chain making with these favorite garden flowers.
+But the daisy types that are perfect for some zones can be pests in others.
+Learn about six classes of daisies that will give you enough blooms in the landscape for formal arrangements or casual harvests by your kids.

 01 of 06

 The common English daisy, Bellis perennis, has a somewhat deserved reputation for being a weed due to its vigor and self-sowing nature.
 However, the cultivated semi-double and button varieties, like the Galaxy Red type, are both showier and better behaved than the species.
 English daisies are hardy in USDA growing zones 4 through 8, but they perennialize better in regions with cool summer weather.
 If that doesn’t describe your area, try growing the plants as biennials by sowing in the fall for spring blooms.